 - Public records check

-Clearance Phases
+Security Clearance Process Phases

 There are three (3) main phases to receiving a security clearance:

-- The final phase is the adjudication phase.
+- Phase 3: Adjudication.
+The final phase is the adjudication phase.
 The results from the investigative phase are reviewed.
 The information that has been gathered is evaluated based on thirteen factors determined by the Department of Defense (DoD).
 Some examples of areas they consider are; allegiance to the United States, criminal and personal conduct, and substance abuse or mental disorders.
 Clearance is granted or denied following this evaluation process.

 Reinvestigations